-The human cerebrovasculature is highly variable and vascular variants have been extensively studied, see e.g., [6, 10, 13, 22].
-Variations exist in terms of origin, location, shape, size, course, branching patterns as well as surrounding vessels and structures.
+The human cerebrovasculature is highly variable and vascular variants have been extensively studied (see, e.g. [6, 10, 13, 22]).
+Variations exist in terms of origin, location, shape, size, course, branching patterns, as well as surrounding vessels and structures.
 The knowledge of cerebrovascular variants is central in diagnosis, treatment, and medical education.

-Main variants in 3D in the circle of Willis are show in Fig. 2.26 (more 3D variants are presented in [70]).
+Some main variants of the circle of Willis synthesised in 3D are shown in Fig. 2.26 (more 3D vascular variants are presented in [70]).